rossmclendon/rossmclendonphotography/_compilations/2020-01-01-roger-williams-park.md

 ![]({{ site.baseurl }}/images/prints/panorama/Autumn_Reflections_at_the_Bandstand.jpg)

-A collection of photos from Roger Williams Park
+A collection of photos from Roger Williams Park.

 <div class="gallery" data-columns="3">
     <img src="{{ site.baseurl }}/images/prints/standard/Autumn_Reflections_at_the_Temple_of_Music.jpg" alt="image" />